ray-x/go.nvim/README.md

   dap_debug = true, -- set to false to disable dap dap_debug_keymap = true, -- true: use keymap for debugger defined in go/dap.lua
                            -- false: do not use keymap in go/dap.lua.  you must define your own.
-                           -- windows: use visual studio keymap dap_debug_gui = {}, -- bool|table put your dap-ui setup here set to false to disable dap_debug_vt = { enabled_commands = true, all_frames = true }, -- bool|table put your dap-virtual-text setup here set to false to disable
+                           -- Windows: Use Visual Studio keymap dap_debug_gui = {}, -- bool|table put your dap-ui setup here set to false to disable dap_debug_vt = { enabled_commands = true, all_frames = true }, -- bool|table put your dap-virtual-text setup here set to false to disable

-  dap_port = 38697, -- can be set to a number, if set to -1 go.nvim will pickup a random port dap_timeout = 15, --  see dap option initialize_timeout_sec = 15,
+  dap_port = 38697, -- can be set to a number, if set to -1 go.nvim will pick up a random port dap_timeout = 15, --  see dap option initialize_timeout_sec = 15,
   dap_retries = 20, -- see dap option max_retries
   build_tags = "tag1,tag2", -- set default build tags
   textobjects = true, -- enable default text jobects through treesittter-text-objects test_runner = 'go', -- one of {`go`, `richgo`, `dlv`, `ginkgo`, `gotestsum`}
-  verbose_tests = true, -- set to add verbose flag to tests deprecated, see '-v' option run_in_floaterm = false, -- set to true to run in float window. :GoTermClose closes the floatterm
+  verbose_tests = true, -- set to add verbose flag to tests deprecated, see '-v' option run_in_floaterm = false, -- set to true to run in a float window. :GoTermClose closes the floatterm
                            -- float term recommend if you use richgo/ginkgo with terminal color

   floaterm = {   -- position